dttdndn/nes-demos/README.md

 ## 01-backdrop-color

 PPU rendering is disabled and the screen is filled with a solid white color using the backdrop color.

+## 02-solid-background

+PPU rendering is enabled and the screen is filled with a solid blue color using background palette and tiles.